tonbadal/bayesian_edward/README.md

-# bayesian_edward
+# Bayesian implementatios with Edward

-Implementation of some Bayesian tecniques with Edward package
+Implementation of some Bayesian tecniques with Edward package:
+  - Bayessian Neural Network.
+  - Bayessian Logistic Regression